-2.11.a.
+- 2.11.a.
 Core faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-2.11.b.
-There must be at least three core faculty members, including the program director, who are members of the medical staff of participating sites, and at least two of whom must have current ABMGG certification in clinical genetics and genomics.

-2.12.
+(Core) - 2.11.b.
+There must be one core faculty member for every three residents in the program.
+(Core) - 2.11.c.
+At a minimum, the required core faculty members, in aggregate and excluding program leadership, must be provided with support equal to an average dedicated minimum of 0.1 FTE for educational and administrative responsibilities that do not involve direct patient care.
+(Core) - 2.12.
 Program Coordinator

 There must be a program coordinator.
-(Core)

-- 2.12.a.
+(Core) - 2.12.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.12.b.
-The program coordinator(s) must be provided with support equal to a dedicated minimum of 30 percent time for administration of the program.
-Programs with seven or more approved resident positions must be provided with an additional two percent time for each approved position.
-(Core)
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
+Additional administrative support must be provided based on the program size as follows: (Core)